a1henu/Vehicle-Routing-Problem-with-ILP-and-SA/README.md

 To run the code, you need to have MATLAB installed on your machine.
 Open the MATLAB scripts in the CVRP_Simulated_Annealing or VRP_Simulated_Annealing directories and run them.

 ## Report
 The report provides a detailed explanation of the problem, the implemented algorithms, and the results.
-It is written in LaTeX and can be compiled using a LaTeX compiler.
+It is written in LaTeX and can be compiled using xe-bib-xe-xe recipe.

 ## References
 The project is based on the following papers: